BindBC/bindbc-opengl/README.md

 ## Enable support for extensions
 Extension support is added primarily on an as needed basis.
 All supported ARB/KHR extensions can be enabled by adding the `GL_ARB` version identifier to your `dub.json` or `dub.sdl`.

-For example, the following enables support for OpenGL functions up to and including GL 4.1, as well as all ARB extensions.
+For example, the following enables support for all core OpenGL functions up to and including GL 4.1, as well as all ARB/KHR extensions.

 __dub.json__
 ```